-While the process of National Board Certification requires the teacher to submit their own portfolio of their own work, the journey of National Board Certification is a collaborative one.
-At the beginning of a candidate’s journey towards National Board Certification, they will be assigned to a small group cohort to receive customized support.
+While the process of National Board Certification requires the teacher to submit their own portfolio and assessment of their own work, the journey of National Board Certification is a collaborative one.
+At the beginning of a candidate’s journey towards National Board Certification, they are assigned to a small group cohort to receive customized support.

 These meetings provide a system of support that is readily available and grounded in the commonalities and student populations they work with on a daily basis.
 The success of these meetings is dependent upon the attendance and participation of all the cohort members.
-Participants are invited to share their entries, videos, teaching artifacts, and student work samples in a safe environment.
-While these meetings meet a minimum of once a month, more often than not, the amount of time increases as the deadline approaches.
-Participants are encouraged to make these meetings and attendance a priority.
+Participants are invited to share their portfolio components, videos, teaching artifacts, and student work samples in a safe environment.
+While these meetings meet a minimum of once a month, more often than not, the amount of time increases as the component submission and assessment center testing windows approach.